Code-Institute-Submissions/The-Cardano-Advisor/README.md

 - Friends and family members were asked to review the site to point out any bugs and/or user experience issues.
 - When using the Road-map extensive testing was done to try and break the sequence.
 Code does not break no matter the sequence of clicks.

+### Road-Map

+- Try clicking on the different pictures.
+Each picture brings up the relvant information no mater the sequence.

 ### Contact form

 - Try to submit the empty form and verify that an error message about the required fields appears.